jan-kasi/school-notes/notes/38 SEP Circularity and Descartes.md

 Importantly, if doubt is thus unbounded there is no circularity.
 The arguments in Arc 1 do not presuppose the general veracity of the CDR.

 The premises contributing to the conclusion of an all-prefect God remain vulnerable to hyperbolic doubt, in this stage of the inquiry none of the meditator's judgements based in CDP constitutes perfect knowledge.
-It is the unboundedness of hyperbolic doubt that underwrites the No Atheistic Perfect Knowledge Thesis (no perfect knowlege as all these propositions can so far be doubted).
+It is the unboundedness of hyperbolic doubt that underwrites the No Atheistic Perfect Knowledge Thesis (no perfect knowledge as all these propositions can so far be doubted by EDe).

 The reason why the arguments in Arc 1 are accepted by the meditator if Evil Deceiver Doubt is still in play lies in the way which doubt *indirectly* undermines CDP.